-Individual sessions give patients time to speak with a counselor in a personalized setting.
+Individual sessions at our hospital give patients time to speak with a counselor in a personalized setting.
 This time may be used to discuss any concerns or issues you may have and topics that you may not want to share in a group session.
 You can take time to delve deeper into the underlying issues that may have led to your barbiturate addiction.

 Dialectical Behavior Therapy (DBT) is another common technique that helps you learn how to accept and move beyond events from your past that you no longer have any control over.
 Additionally, a counselor will work with you to learn some emotional regulation skills and how to increase tolerance for emotions you may not be able to control.

-Group therapy is a large component of our addiction program and group sessions are held on a daily basis.
+Group therapy is a large component of our addiction treatment and group sessions are held on a daily basis.
 Groups focus on a wide range of topics, educating you about addiction and letting you process some of the emotions surrounding your addiction.
 Through group sessions, you can meet others who are struggling with similar circumstances, learn what has helped them, and obtain the additional support you need.

 Family involvement is a large part of the healing process and is strongly encouraged throughout the entire treatment process.
 Many times when an individual is struggling with an addiction, family relationships become strained.
 Through family therapy with the patient and their loved ones, you will work with a counselor to help reestablish broken bonds.
 Additionally, family members are welcome to visit Cascade on Wednesday nights to learn more about addiction and determine ways in which they can be supportive.